Bay Simpson – Too Good to Be True

 A High School Anthem for the 2010s

-• The Vision: Simpson describes the song as a reflection on a rapidly evolving world—one that still looked “aged” physically but was being consumed by the digital revolution.
+• The Vision: Simpson describes the song as a reflection on a world that still looked “aged” on the surface, even as technology quietly reshaped everything beneath it.

-• The Collaboration: The track features a “punch to the chest” refrain, blending Simpson’s grit with the polished storytelling of Nashville’s elite writers.
+• The Collaboration: A chest‑punching refrain blends Simpson’s grit with the polished storytelling of Nashville’s top writers.

-• The Muscle Shoals Root: Simpson’s vocals carry the soulful, rock-infused weight of his Alabama hometown, a quality that Adam Levine noted was “in his bones.”
+• The Muscle Shoals Root: His vocals carry the soulful, rock‑infused weight of Alabama’s most legendary music town—a quality Adam Levine said was “in his bones.”

 The “King” Connection & The Voice

-Simpson’s path to the spotlight is steeped in music history.
-Not only is he a distant relative of Elvis Presley, but his journey on The Voice became one of the season’s most talked-about moments when Levine turned his chair on the very last note of the audition.
+Simpson’s path to national attention is steeped in music history.
+A distant relative of Elvis Presley, he stepped onto The Voice stage with a legacy behind him—and left with one of the season’s most unforgettable moments when Adam Levine spun his chair on the final note.

 “This dude is awesome.
 He’s going to be different than anybody on the show.” — Adam Levine